 - Model validation experiments.

-The student will be based at the Welding Engineering and Laser Processing Centre (WELPC).
+The student will be based at the Welding and Additive Manufacturing Centre.
 The Centre is recognised for the impact of its research into advanced fusion-based processing / manufacturing methods on industry, through extensive MSc and PhD research, and its rolling technology development programme on large-scale additive manufacturing.
 This project will have close links to EPSRC research programmes of New Wire Additive Manufacturing (NEWAM - EP/R027218/1) and Sustainable Additive Manufacturing.
-The student will be integrated in a diverse and vibrant researcher community at WELPC.
-In addition, opportunity for working with WELPC’s industrial partners (e.g., WAAM3D and WAAMMat) would be also provided.
+The student will be integrated in a diverse and vibrant researcher community.
+In addition, opportunity for working with the Centre’s industrial partners (e.g. WAAM3D and WAAMMat) would be also provided.